General Contractor Markup: Everything You Need to Know

 Does General Contractor Markup Change Depending on Project Type?

 Yes.
-Remodels, custom builds, and commercial jobs carry different risks, overhead requirements, and labor productivity rates.
+Remodels, custom builds, and commercial jobs carry different risks, overhead requirements, and labour productivity rates.
 Builders typically adjust markup to reflect complexity, number of stakeholders, and the amount of coordination needed.
 Tracking historical job costing data helps establish the right markup range for each project type.